fynnfluegge/fynnfluegge/README.md

   - 2 years of C#
   - currently learning Vue.js, Go & Python
  - during studies had a lot of fun with shader programming and OpenGL + Vulkan
- - 🚀 I like efficiency, currently try to optimize my coding life with Raycast
+ - 🚀 I like efficiency, currently trying to optimize my coding life with Raycast
 <!--
 **fynnfluegge/fynnfluegge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.